SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/assign-layout.md

 ---
 uid: help-en-screen-designer-assign-layout
-title: Assign layout to group or type
+title: Assign layout to group, type, or template
 description: How to assign a layout to a group, sale type, project type, or request type using the Screen Designer in Settings and maintenance.
 keywords: Screen designer, assign layout, layout
 author: Bergfrid Dias
 date: 10.07.2024
-version: 10.2.11
+version: 10.3.10
 topic: howto
 audience: settings
 audience_tooltip: Settings and maintenance
 language: en
 ---

-# Assign layout to group or type
+# Assign layout to group, type, or template

 [!include[Requirement](../../../../../common/includes/req-dev-tools.md)]